 python -V in your Terminal.

-If the shown version is 2.7, you're good to go and you can skip to the next section.
+If the shown version is 3.7 or higher, you're good to go and you can skip to the next section.

 Install brew by running: